LIAvignon/BA-LR/README.md

 For the resnet extractor we used: https://github.com/Chaanks/stklia

-If you use this code, please do not forget to cite the following paper.
+If you use this code, please do not forget to cite our paper where the idea of this approach is firstly introduced and got the best paper award.
 Thanks!
 ```BibTex
 @inproceedings{Benamor2022,
   title={BA-LR: Binary-Attribute-based Likelihood Ratio estimation for forensic voice comparison